IETF-TEAS-WG/ietf-teas-yang-path-computation/draft-ietf-teas-yang-path-computation.md

    up (e.g., in a transit domain not being selected by multi-domain path computation and so not being automatically deleted).

-   This approach is complimentary and not alternative to the timer which is always needed to avoid stranded computed paths being stored in the operational datastore when no path is set up and no explicit Path Delete RPC request is received.
+   This approach is complementary and not alternative to the timer which is always needed to avoid stranded computed paths being stored in the operational datastore when no path is set up and no explicit Path Delete RPC request is received.